How to distill essential oils - Quiz

 • 27.
 What is the impact of harvest time on essential oil yield and quality?

-A) Harvest time only affects the color of the oil.
+B) Harvest time only affects the scent of the oil.

-B) Harvest time can significantly affect the yield and quality of the oil.
+C) Harvest time only affects the color of the oil.

 • 28.
 What is a refractometer used for in essential oil production?